AnthonyMedina3654/Mini-Wind-Turbine/README.md

 The blades CAD
 ### What was difficult?
 Finding a time for a meeting
 ### What is your plan for next week?
 Print wind turbine prototype
+## Week 14 Review
+### What did you work on?
+we developed a method by which to attach our wings to the motor.
+### What decisions were made?
+We decided to friction fit over the screw method.
+### What new resources did you find?
+We found out the wings needed to be smaller to fit the 3d printer
+### What new issues were discovered?
+We found out that the laser cutter cuts at a slight angle.
+### What went well?
+Our meeting with our mentor went well
+### What was difficult?
+figuring out what motor to use
+### What is your plan for next week?
+Print wind turbine prototype